Does a State of Emergency Toll the Expiration Date of Your Septic System Permit?

 The only unanswered question is – are these permits “development permits” as set forth in the statute.
 DEP has stated, in writing, that it does not believe that the tolling statute is applicable to these septic system permits.
 However, it has cited no reasoning for the same or why it believes these permits are exploded from the fairly broad tolling statute.

 To be fair, there is no case law applying the tolling statute to septic system permits and the relevant statutes do not define “development permit.”
 However, in the absence of a definition in statute, Courts will look to the dictionary definition of a term.
 Here, Black’s Law Dictionary defines “development” as, among other things, the following: “a substantial human-created change to improved or unimproved real estate.”
 Installing a new septic system would seem to meet this definition.
+This is further bolstered by the actual permit itself which states that it is for the “development” of the property.

 While the ultimate answer would be up to a Court, there is a strong legal argument that any septic system permits that would have naturally expired on or after September 23, 2022 have been tolled pursuant to the tolling statute.